 Tootsie on Broadway

-Tony® nominee Santino Fontana delivers "one of the best musical performances ever seen on a musical stage" (Rolling Stone) in the show critics are calling "Broadway's funniest new musical!"
-(New York Post).
+2019 Tony Award® winner Santino Fontana delivers "one of the best performances ever seen on a musical stage" (Rolling Stone) in the show critics are calling "the most uproariously funny new musical comedy to hit Broadway in years!"
+(The Hollywood Reporter).
 This New York Times Critic's Pick tells the story of Michael Dorsey, an out-of-work actor willing to do anything for a job -- even if it means playing way against type.
 When he disguises himself as an outspoken actress named Dorothy Michaels, he defies all odds to become a Broadway sensation.
 But as audiences fall for Dorothy and Michael starts to fall for the woman of his dreams, he's learning that the hardest part of show business isn't getting to the top... it's keeping up the act.

 Tell Me More

 Some people would do anything to land a job.
 For struggling actor Michael Dorsey, that means becoming Dorothy Michaels, a new persona entirely — gender and all.
 The musical adaptation of the 1982 film “Tootsie,” starring Dustin Hoffman, casts Tony Award nominee Santino Fontana in the lead role, a man who is so fed up with Off-Broadway casting directors that he takes on a new type entirely.
 But things get even more complicated for Michael when he starts to fall for his costar, Julie (Lilli Cooper) — as Dorothy!
 And Dorothy has a few male admirers of her own.